 Erin is living her dream of bringing meaningful services, resources, and programs to neurodivergent children and families in Renfrew County!

 As a graduate of Toronto Metropolitan University’s (formerly Ryerson University) Bachelor’s of Child and Youth Care program, Erin has always been passionate about supporting individuals with a variety of needs.
-Experience early in Erin’s career in ABA programs helped to shape her passion for helping neurodivergent individuals to enhance their dynamic functioning.
+Erin’s career in ABA programs began in 2012 and has helped to shape her passion for helping neurodivergent individuals to enhance their dynamic functioning.

 When Erin relocated to the Ottawa Valley with her family in 2018 she quickly realized the need for services tailored to neurodivergent individuals and Dragonfly Family and Learning Services was born!
 Since January 2019, Erin has focused her time on curating a service model that is family-focused and curating a team of professionals passionate about bringing that service to your family!